pecknigel/learning-resources/patterns/declarative-case-sets.md

 # Declarative Case Sets

-This is a pattern to provide config information for data processing as keyed sets.
+This is a pattern to provide options for processing as keyed sets.

 A single processing interface is able to handle multiple distinct cases around the same options.